 Change is NOW.
 Register to vote.

-Check out all our videos, HERE.
+Check out all our videos on our YouTube channel.

 Double-check your registration status, voter ID laws, and assigned polling location.